Emmanuel Moire

-Emmanuel Moire (/fr/; born 16 June 1979) is a French singer, best known for portraying the role of Louis XIV in the French stage musical Le Roi Soleil.
+Emmanuel Moire (/fr/; born 16 June 1979) is a French singer, best known for playing Louis XIV in the French stage musical Le Roi Soleil.

 Moire has released four albums (Là) Où je pars (2006), L'Équilibre (2009), Le Chemin (2013) and La Rencontre (2015).
 He sings and plays the piano, with a hundred tunes to his credit.

 He participated on TV show Danse avec les Stars, which he won in December 2012.

 Career

 At 21 years of age, Emmanuel was selected to take part in the 16th meeting of Astaffort, a training course for songwriters and performers.
-Between 2004 and 2007, he portrayed Louis XIV in the successful musical Le Roi Soleil, whose cast included Christophe Maé and Merwan Rim.
+Between 2004 and 2007, he played Louis XIV in the successful musical Le Roi Soleil, whose cast included Christophe Maé and Merwan Rim.